LucasDuarteInacio/LucasDuarteInacio/README.md

 ### Hey!
 Welcome to my profile!
 How is it going? 👋😄

-- 🚀 I’m currently working at [CorenMG](https://www.corenmg.gov.br/)
+- 🚀 I’m currently working at [CI&T](https://ciandt.com/br/pt-br/home)
-- 💻 Java , Grails, Node, Angular, ReactJS, Typescript
+- 💻 Java❤️ , Grails, Node, Angular, ReactJS, Typescript
 - ✨ Learning is continuous and there will always be a next level